michalis0/ML_dataiku/Day 1/DAY1.md

 You may ask yourselves why we need to clean this dataset, as it may seem complete.

 We clean data for several reasons:
-- **Accuray:** cleaning data ensures that it is accurate, free from errors, and inconsistencies, enabling reliable analysis.
+- **Accuracy:** cleaning data ensures that it is accurate, free from errors, and inconsistencies, enabling reliable analysis.
 - **Consistency:** data cleaning helps ensure consistency by standardizing formats, resolving discrepancies, and handling missing values
 - **Quality:** cleaning the data improves the overall quality of analysis and models, minimizing biases, outliers, and irrelevant information.